lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### `BuybackAllocator`

 Central budget engine of the system.
 Holds the funded stETH and a set of revenue source addresses, aggregates their cumulative revenue, evaluates eligibility, enforces daily and yearly caps, and pays out stETH to a single executor via `allocate()`.
 Activated once via `activate()`.
-Exposes `resetAccounting()` and governance setters.
+Exposes `activate()` and governance setters.
 Order creation, trading, and Stonks/Order management live in the `BuybackExecutor`.

 #### `RevenueSource` (abstract)

 Common interface for revenue tracking implementations.
 Each source exposes a single read, `getCumulativeRevenueUSD()`, returning its monotonic, ever-growing total revenue in USD.
 The allocator sums these on demand and diffs them over time to derive accrued revenue.
 A source advertises `IRevenueSource` via ERC-165 to be registrable.

+A registrable source must be:

+- **monolithic**: a single contract is the only reporter of its revenue stream, with no splitting or migration across contracts, since the allocator tracks each stream by diffing one address's cumulative total;
+- **always-alive**: `getCumulativeRevenueUSD()` must not revert in normal operation (see [Revenue Reporting Integrity](#revenue-reporting-integrity) for how liveness failures are handled);
+- **fully settled before activation or registration**: `activate()` and `addRevenueSource()` snapshot the source's current cumulative total into the revenue baseline, so only growth past that snapshot becomes spendable surplus.
+Revenue not yet folded into the cumulative figure at snapshot time would later surface as an unintended windfall, so flush it via `convertPendingRevenueToUSD()` before activating or registering.

 #### `StakingRevenueSource`

 Captures staking revenue from protocol rebases in two stages.
-After each rebase, `TokenRateNotifier` calls `pushTokenRate` with the rebase payload; the source takes the treasury's slice of the fees minted that rebase — `sharesMintedAsFees × treasuryFee / (modulesFee + treasuryFee)`, converted to stETH at the post-rebase rate — and adds it to a pending bucket.
+After each rebase, `TokenRateNotifier` calls `pushTokenRate()` with the rebase payload.
+The source takes the treasury's slice of the fee shares minted in that rebase, given by the formula:
+`treasuryShares = sharesMintedAsFees × treasuryFee / (modulesFee + treasuryFee)`,
+converts it to stETH at the post-rebase rate, and adds the result to a pending bucket.
 It never touches the oracle on this path, so a price-feed outage cannot revert a rebase.

-A separate permissionless `convertPendingRevenueToUSD()` converts the pending stETH bucket to USD via the OracleRouter and appends it to the cumulative total; if the oracle is unavailable the conversion waits and retries, so revenue is deferred, not lost.
+A separate permissionless `convertPendingRevenueToUSD()` converts the pending stETH bucket to USD via the `OracleRouter` and appends it to the cumulative total; if the oracle is unavailable the conversion waits and retries, so revenue is deferred, not lost.

 Authorization for the rebase callback is checked live against `LidoLocator.postTokenRebaseReceiver()`, and replays are rejected by a strictly-increasing report timestamp.

-`StakingRevenueSource` is the only revenue source integrated at launch.
+`StakingRevenueSource` is the only revenue source implemented at launch.
 The modular `RevenueSource` interface and the allocator's source set provide the extension path for future revenue streams.
 Each new source requires a dedicated contract and a governance vote for deployment and registration.

 #### `BuybackExecutor`

-Receives stETH from the BuybackAllocator and settled LDO directly from CoW Swap.
-Forwards stETH to Stonks v2 to create CoW Swap orders for the LDO purchase — the full amount in treasury-only mode, half in LP mode, keeping the other half as stETH and wrapping it to wstETH at deposit time.
+Receives stETH from the `BuybackAllocator` and, in LP mode, settled LDO directly from CoW Swap.
+In treasury-only mode the bought LDO settles straight to the treasury and bypasses this contract. `BuybackExecutor` forwards stETH to Stonks v2 to create CoW Swap orders for the LDO purchase — the full amount in treasury-only mode, half in LP mode, keeping the other half as stETH and wrapping it to wstETH at deposit time.
 In LP mode, deposits the balanced LDO/wstETH pair into the Curve pool and retains the minted LP tokens with managed withdrawal to the treasury.
-Tracks and sweeps expired orders, and exposes pass-through functions for Stonks management accessible by the Treasury Management Committee (TMC) and Emergency Committee.
+Tracks and sweeps expired orders, and exposes pass-through functions for Stonks management gated by `EMERGENCY_ROLE`.

 ### Modified Existing Contracts

 #### `Stonks v2`

 Stonks v2 Specification can be found [here](https://hackmd.io/p_ZC5s9tRAOMavh5nVOerw).
 The NEST implementation uses Stonks v2 as the CoW Swap integration layer for order creation and settlement.
-The BuybackExecutor interacts with Stonks v2 to create orders with the appropriate parameters and to manage order lifecycle events.
+The `BuybackExecutor` interacts with Stonks v2 to create orders with the appropriate parameters and to manage order lifecycle events.
 At launch a single Stonks instance is deployed with the receiver set to the executor (LP mode); switching to treasury-only mode deploys a new Stonks instance with the receiver set to the treasury.

 The existing contracts will be updated to support a configurable settlement receiver address.
 A new `receiver` field is added to the constructor's `InitParams` struct.
 If set to `address(0)`, it defaults to `AGENT`, preserving backward compatibility for non-NEST deployments.
 The stored receiver is passed through to each Order during initialization.

 #### `Order`

 Updated to support a configurable CoW Swap settlement receiver.
 The `initialize` function accepts a `receiver_` parameter written into `GPv2Order.Data.receiver` in place of the previously hardcoded `AGENT` address.

+#### `TokenRateNotifier`

+`StakingRevenueSource` depends on the `TokenRateNotifier` contract registered at `LidoLocator.postTokenRebaseReceiver()`, and it expects the **args-bearing observer flavor**: `addObserver` must ERC-165-detect `ITokenRatePusherWithArgs`, and the notifier must forward the full `handlePostTokenRebase` payload, including `reportTimestamp` and `sharesMintedAsFees` to its observers' `pushTokenRate(...)` callback.

+The current `TokenRateNotifier` propagates only an arg-less rate push and does not forward this payload, so the system requires upgraded `TokenRateNotifier` that performs the ERC-165 detection and full-payload forwarding to be deployed and wired as `postTokenRebaseReceiver` before `StakingRevenueSource` can record any revenue.

 ---